 I have been shocking at blogging this week, but the good news is I haven’t been shocking at running.
-I have been consistent with my running, slowly returning to running after (still a little during..) and building a base before my training plan kicks in for the Virgin Money London Marathon 2014.
+Luckily, I have been consistent with my running.
+Slowly returning to running and building a base before my training plan kicks in for the Virgin Money London Marathon 2014.

-I have read lots on training for a marathon, and tried to talk to all of my friends that have run marathons and soak up all the wise words.
-Last week I read on the RunMummyRun Facebook page, about using the heart rate monitor to help with training.
-I then googled it to find at more information and then decided to put on my HR monitor when I headed out for my long run last week.
+I have read lots on training for a marathon.
+Also, I have tried to talk to all of my friends that have run marathons and soak up all the wise words.
+Last week, I read on the RunMummyRun Facebook page, about using the heart rate monitor to help with training.
+I then googled it to find out more information.
+I then decided to put on my HR monitor when I headed out for my long run last week.
 I had read that your long runs should be run at 65% – 75% of your maximum HR.
 So I decided to learn about another feature on my Garmin (I wish I could be bothered to read the full instructions!) and set the HR zones.

-Off I went, and my watch started buzzing immediately, telling me my HR was too low – Give me chance to warm up, i thought.
+Off I went, and my watch started buzzing immediately, telling me my HR was too low.
+Give me a chance to warm up, I thought.
 So once into the flow of running, it buzzed continually telling me my HR was too high, so I tried to slow down.
 Even with trying to slow down, it still said it was too high.
-I ended up running 4 and 1/2 miles, at an average pace of 11.03 minute miles (a very comfortable pace for me), but my average HR was still 85% of my maximum HR!!???
+I ended up running 4 and 1/2 miles, at an average pace of 11.03-minute miles (a very comfortable pace for me), but my average HR was still 85% of my maximum HR!!???
 Is this normal?

 Today I got out for another Long Run, and ended up going the furthest I have run since Royal Parks Half, back in October.
 Again I had my HR Monitor on, again it told me my HR was too high, and again I felt like I was running at a very comfortable pace!
 I actually remembered to take a picture of my Garmin!
 I love seeing these photos from other runners and I always forget!
 But here it is…